rokucommunity/rooibos/docs/index.md

 #### Using matchers to assert mock invocation args

-In addition to the other basic matchers described above, rooibos provides a set of pre-defined _any_ matchers, and a mechansim for you to provide custom matchers for any mock argument.
+In addition to the other basic matchers described above, rooibos provides a set of pre-defined _any_ matchers, and a mechanism for you to provide custom matchers for any mock argument.

 ##### Built in matchers